AdobeDocs/learning-manager.en/help/migrated/instructors/feature-summary/modules.md

 ---
-description: Read this article to learn how to manage modules as an instructor in Captivate Prime.
+description: Read this article to learn how to manage modules as an instructor in Learning Manager.
 jcr-language: en_us
 title: Modules
 contentowner: shhivkum